scootcho/portfolio-landing/source/_posts/2014-07-01-good-times-ahead.markdown

 categories: [programming, ruby, makeitwithcode]
 ---

-Tomorrow, I will be starting the 10 week programming curriculumn at <a href="https://www.makeitwithcode.com/" target="_blank">MakeItWithCode</a>.
+Tomorrow, I will be starting the 10 week programming curriculumn at [MakeItWithCode][miwc].
 I will document my learning process here to help myself clarify and understand some concepts.
 Oh yea, and for memorization too because I have a terrible, terrible memory.

 Here is the sneak peak of the <strong>course syllabus</strong>, which obtained from the site once you provide your email address.